-A vasectomy is surgery to cut the vas deferens, the tubes that carry a man’s sperm from his scrotum to testicles.
+A vasectomy is surgery to cut the vas deferens.
+These are the tubes that carry a sperm from testicles to the urethra.
 After a vasectomy, sperm cannot move out of the testes.
 A man who has had a successful vasectomy cannot make a woman pregnant.

 Vasectomy may be recommended for men who are sure they do not want to get a woman pregnant in the future.
 A vasectomy makes a man sterile (unable to get a woman pregnant).